mjhoy/mikey.bike/about.md

 ---

 Hi!
 I'm Mikey Hoy, a software engineer in Somerville, Massachusetts.
-This is my blog that is now mostly not about biking.
-I [used to][writings] write more about biking.
+This is my blog, which used to be [mostly about my bike trips][writings] and now it is not. 🚴‍♂️

-This site is generated using some code built around the [Hakyll] framework.
+This site is generated with some code built around the [Hakyll] framework.
 It's available at [github.com/mjhoy/mikey.bike].

 The monospace font used is ["Monaspace Neon"][monaspace].